-AFRICAN PYGMY HEDGEHOG PET HOBBY BREEDER (Glasgow Scotland UK)
+AFRICAN PYGMY HEDGEHOG HOBBY KEEPERS & BOARDING (Glasgow Scotland UK)

 The phylogeny of this species has been disputed.
 It is sometimes classified in the genus Hemiechinus and sometimes in the genus Paraechinus.
 Up to five subspecies have been recognized.
 Hedgehogs have become a fairly common pet in North America and Europe; however, the common pet hedgehog is actually a hybrid of two species.